 - A thyroid function test is requested in a variety of situations, for example:

-- If you are suspected of having problems with your thyroid gland such as if you have signs or symptoms of an underactive thyroid gland (hyperthyroidism) or an overactive thyroid gland (hypothyroidism).
+- If you are suspected of having problems with your thyroid gland such as if you have signs or symptoms of an underactive thyroid gland (hypothyroidism) or an overactive thyroid gland (hyperthyroidism).